hokonohara/eclipse-edc.github.io/content/en/documentation/for-contributors/_index.md

 ### 6.3 The EDC Release process

-Generally speaking, EDC publishes `-SNAPSHOT` build artifacts to OSSRH Snapshots and release build artefacts to MavenCentral.
+Generally speaking, EDC publishes `-SNAPSHOT` build artifacts to Snapshot Repository and release build artefacts to MavenCentral.

 We further distinguish our artifacts in "core" modules and "technology" modules.
 The earlier consists of the Connector,